controversy187/blog/content/posts/build-a-large-language-model/index.md

 ### Text Generation Process
 Now, if you provide a starter text to the model, it will try to complete the text for you.
 Continuing our example, if I gave the model the text "My cat saw a mouse and it", based on the word cat being close to the word mouse, it might predict the word "jumped" to come next.
 So it appends the word "jumped" to the text I submitted, and then it takes that whole new sentence and feeds it back into itself.
 So now the input text is "My cat saw a mouse and it jumped".
 The next output word could be "on", so it appends that word and feeds this concatenated output back into its input.

-Every time it does a loop like this, it tokenizes the entire input (or up to a limit, known as a context limit or context window) and then calculates the most likely next token, then converts it all back to text for us to read.
+~~Every time it does a loop like this, it tokenizes the entire input (or up to a limit, known as a context limit or context window) and then calculates the most likely next token, then converts it all back to text for us to read.~~ _[See update](#update-2025-02-17)_

 ### Model Weights & Distribution
-Saving all those relationships between the tokens are known as the "weights" of the model.
-Those can be distributed, so if you train a model on a given training text, you can give that to your friends and they can use those model weights to predict text similar to that training text.
+~~Saving all those relationships between the tokens are known as the "weights" of the model.~~ _[See update](#update-2025-02-17)_ Those can be distributed, so if you train a model on a given training text, you can give that to your friends and they can use those model weights to predict text similar to that training text.

 ### Fine Tuning
 Fine-tuning is the process of training a model for specific... things.
 My mind is getting fuzzier here, so I'm not going to go into this deeper.
 Suffice it to say, that you start with a base language model and continue to train it using specific input and output pairs.
 In the book, we built a spam classifier that determined if a given message was spam or not, as well as a model that will follow instructions.
 That's actually the one that's being trained right now as I write this post, so I'm not sure how it will turn out.
 Based on the fact that it's published in a book, I think it will come out just fine.